Suspect arrested in Saturday's homicide

 Fisher, 36, was found dead of an apparent gunshot wound on the roadway of the State and Spring streets’ roundabout on Saturday, April 15.

-The Racine Police Department said 30-year-old Sierra surrendered to Racine County Sheriff's Office deputies and RPD officers at 9th Street and Center Street about 5:30 p.m.
+The Racine Police Department said 30-year-old Sierra surrendered to Racine County Sheriff’s Office deputies and RPD officers at 9th Street and Center Street around 5:30 p.m.
 Thursday.

 According to RPD, cell phone video of the arrest was posted to social media.
 Harsh language is used throughout the video.